-- (a) Alarm systems installed by retailers must be installed by an alarm installation company with expertise in industry standard commercial-grade alarm systems. - (b) Video surveillance must include point-of-sale areas, all entrances, exits, and any area where Cannabis or Cannabis Product is stored or handled. - (c) Strict access controls to areas where Cannabis and Cannabis Product is stored or handled. - (d) Video footage must be kept for at least 90 days. - (e) Employees shall wear identification badges that clearly identify them as employees while on duty. - (f) Upon request, a retailer shall make available to the Board or Board designee all information related to security alarm systems, monitoring, alarm activity, maps of camera locations and camera coverage, surveillance equipment maintenance log, authorized user list, operation instructions, and any other relevant information. - (g) The number of customers in the retail area at any given time may not be more than can be easily monitored by the employees present in the retail area. - (h) The requirements of 7 V.S.A. § 881(a)(5), to the extent not already covered by this rule.
+- (a) Alarm systems installed by retailers must be installed by an alarm installation company with expertise in industry standard commercial-grade alarm systems. - (b) Video surveillance must include point-of-sale areas, all entrances, exits, and any area where Cannabis or Cannabis Product is stored or handled. - (c) Strict access controls to areas where Cannabis and Cannabis Product is stored or handled.

+- (d) Video footage must be kept for at least 30 days, and video recording devices must be continuously recording. - (e) Employees shall wear identification badges that clearly identify them as employees while on duty. - (f) Upon request, a retailer shall make available to the Board or Board designee all information related to security alarm systems, monitoring, alarm activity, maps of camera locations and camera coverage, surveillance equipment maintenance log, authorized user list, operation instructions, and any other relevant information. - (g) The number of customers in the retail area at any given time may not be more than can be easily monitored by the employees present in the retail area. - (h) The requirements of 7 V.S.A. § 881(a)(5), to the extent not already covered by this rule.